 Yes, in 2009, when it was boarded up (having been a childrens centre)

 - Article about Tinsley library from the ‘Reading Sheffield’ group.
 Includes photo of when it was still open as a library.
 Part 2 (linked from the first article) details the debates that took place before the library was built.
 Once council member was vociferous in his opposition to the plans – he didn’t want to accept the funding from Carnegie, but was eventually voted down.
 It also includes details from local papers about the library – which I’ve used to update the information above.
-A third article – which includes a lovely photo of the opening ceremony, goes into detail about the stock available when the library was first opened.
+A third article – which includes a lovely photo of the opening ceremony, lots of the orginal plans, plus goes into detail about the stock available when the library was first opened.